Copping Hall

 Copping Hall is a Grade II* listed house in Uckfield, East Sussex, England.
-It is located at 1 Pudding Cake Lane, Uckfield, East Sussex TN22 1BT.
+It is located at 46 Church Lane, Uckfield, East Sussex TN22 1BT.
 Built in the eighteenth century, it is two-storey high and contains an attic, three windows and two dormers as well as grey headers with red brick dressings and quoins.
 It also has a dentilled cornice, a tiled roof, and casement windows with small square panes.
 Moreover, there is a doorway with flat hood on brackets and door of six fielded panels.

 It was listed as Grade II* by English Heritage on 26 November 1953.